mmmangooo/Milestone-Project2/README.md

 The purpose of these features is to provide easily accessible navigation regardless of where the user is on the site.
 The navigation bar collapses to hamburger menu on smaller screens to ensure responsiveness.
 Each page also contains a footer with copyright information.

-### Home
+### Index/landing

-The home page features an overlay with a background imgage of a family walking on a forest road, chosen to create an immediate emotional connection to the purpose of the site (which is to encourage people to go hiking with children) through this visual impression of a hiking activity together.
-In the middle of the landing overlay is the name of the site, to immediately tell the user what this site is.
+The index/landing page features a background image of a family walking on a forest road, chosen to create an immediate emotional connection to the purpose of the site
+(which is to encourage people to go hiking with children) through this visual impression of a hiking activity together.
+In the middle of the landing overlay is the name of the site and a short sentence explaining the functionality of the site, to immediately tell the user what this site is.
 Below the name is an invite to enter the page, with a colorful logo of a child hiking.
 The purpose of this is to create a welcoming feeling, and the icon is chosen to enhance the impression of this site as being aimed at parents and families with children, as well as creating a feeling of playfulness.
-When this inviting link is clicked, the overlay fades and uncovers the actual starting page.
+When this link is clicked, the user is taken to the home/map page.

+### Home/map
-The starting page features a map of Södertörn, with pins visible at a few hiking starting points.
+The home/map page features a map of Södertörn, with pins visible at a few hiking starting points.
 The map takes up most of this page, which is because it constitutes the most part of the purpose and functionality of this site, and therefore should also immideately catch the viewers attention.
 On the top left of the page is a logo, the same logo that is shown on the landing overlay, which is made to create a feeling of familiarness and act as a reminder of the purpose of the site (hiking with children).
 Since humans (in most western cultures, which is what this site is aimed for) reads from left to right, the logo on the top left is going to draw the viewers attention after the map, and the next thing that catches the eyes is the navigation bar on the top right.
-After reading the top 'line', the viewer's eyes will move down to the left to find the next 'line' to read, where they find the text and icons explaining the functionality of the map.
+After reading the top 'line', the viewer's eyes will move down to the left to find the next 'line' to read, where they find the text explaining how to use the map.
 This design is aimed at making the site intuitively easy to understand for the user.

 ### Info windows